Mobile Location History Connects to the Use of Google Maps for Navigation Purposes

 The patent tells us that it tracks activities that you may have engaged in at specific locations:

-I have had the Google Maps application ask me if I would like to contribute photos that I have taken at specific locations, such as at the sunset at Solana Beach.
-I haven’t used a digital wallet, so I don’t know if that is potentially part of my location history.
+I have had the Google Maps application ask me if I would like to contribute photos that I have taken at specific locations, such as at sunset at Solana Beach.
+However, I haven’t used a digital wallet, so I don’t know if that is potentially part of my location history.

 The patent describes the timeline feature and the Map feature that I included screenshots from above.